facebook/docusaurus/website/docs/advanced/architecture.md

 </Zoom>

-This image shows how Docusaurus works to build your app.
+This diagram shows how Docusaurus works to build your app.
 Plugins each collect their content and emit JSON data; themes provide layout components which receive the JSON data as route modules.
 The bundler bundles all the components and emits a server bundle and a client bundle.

 Although you (either plugin authors or site creators) are writing JavaScript all the time, bear in mind that the JS is actually run in different environments: